Jayesh2026/SyslogSender/README.md

 ## 5. Syslog Client Implementation

-### Code Snippets from the Application

 To send Syslog messages, this application uses the CloudBees Syslog Java Client library.
-Add the following dependency to your build.gradle file:
+Add the following dependency to your `build.gradle` file:

 build.gradle
 ```